How to Hard Reset an Android Phone

 Let’s get to steps of hard resetting an android phone.

 Hard reset methods and procedures may differ for different android devices

 Hard reset methods differ from device to device, and that’s because different manufacturers implement different methods to initiate the reset process.
-That means hard reset instructions for one device may not work for another, even if both devices are manufactured by the same manufacturer, like Samsung, and use the same operating system like Google Android.
+That means hard reset instructions for one device may not work for another, even if both devices are manufactured by the same manufacturer, like Samsung, and use the same Android version.